Ray tracing (graphics): Bounding volumes

-Enclosing groups of objects in sets of hierarchical bounding volumes decreases the amount of computations required for ray tracing.
+Enclosing groups of objects in sets of bounding volume hierarchies (BVH) decreases the amount of computations required for ray tracing.
 A cast ray is first tested for an intersection with the bounding volume, and then if there is an intersection, the volume is recursively divided until the ray hits the object.
 The best type of bounding volume will be determined by the shape of the underlying object or objects.
 For example, if the objects are long and thin, then a sphere will enclose mainly empty space compared to a box.
 Boxes are also easier to generate hierarchical bounding volumes.